Grow at Home: how to grow watermelons from seed

 How do you plant out watermelon seeds?

-Water the plants well and make sure you allow them to drain properly between watering. they do need water throughout the season,
+Water the plants well and make sure you allow them to drain properly between watering.
+They need water throughout the season, but the most important time to water them is while they are setting and growing fruit.
+Watermelons are 92% water after all!

 As summer progresses you should see the fruit start to appear and swell.
 About 2 melons per plant is the norm.